copenhas/funs/README.md

 Also the wrapped function should pass the `this` context correctly, so go ahead and use it to build methods if you like.

 ### Argument Patterns
 Each pattern is a type matcher with optionally a quantifier and optionally an alternative pattern.
+For examples check out the `dummy examples` section of the `argue_spec`.

 Here's a few examples:
 * `'object'` - will match an argument that is an object